troponaut/ansible-role-komodo/README.md

 Below are some key variables; see [`defaults/main.yml`](./defaults/main.yml) for more details:

+> **Note for Komodo version v1.17.1+ **
+[komodo 1.17.1](https://github.com/moghtech/komodo/releases/tag/v1.17.1) introduced a possible breaking change in order to support IPv6.
+I am going to continue to honor the upstream default settings, so pay attention to the breaking changes in this release.
+I have introduced a new variable to support this, `komodo_bind_ip` which you can set to `0.0.0.0` to return to the previous behavior.
+This can be easily set in the inventory files as shown in the below examples

 - **`komodo_action`**
   - Controls which operation is performed:
     - `"install"`: Installs the agent fresh